Bernadette Sembrano: Career at ABS-CBN

+On August 3, 2015, she was named as the co-anchor of the weeknight edition of TV Patrol, which replaced Korina Sanchez, after a decade of being in the weekend edition of the said newscast.
+She later left Umagang Kay Ganda on October 2 to focus on her duties as a TV Patrol anchor.
+When DWPM Radyo 630 was launched on June 30, 2023 as the successor of DZMM, she began anchoring the public service radio program Tatak: Serbisyo alongside Winnie Cordero, marking her return to AM radio after three years.
+On July 1, 2024, she began anchoring Klinika 630 alongside Dr. Dennis Ngo until May 30, 2025, due to the relaunch of DZMM a day prior.

-She remains one of the more visible newscasters, television hosts, and correspondents of the ABS-CBN News and Current Affairs.
+She remains one of the more visible newscasters, television hosts, and correspondents of ABS-CBN News and Current Affairs.

 Music career

 On August 17, 2020, Sembrano was credited as co-lyricist alongside Star Music creative director Jonathan Manalo in the song "Ang Sa Iyo ay Akin" by Aegis, the theme song of the Philippine drama television series of the same name.
 In November 2020, she wrote and recorded the song "Yakapin ang Pasko," her very first song as singer.

 On May 5, 2021, one year after the ABS-CBN shutdown, Sembrano released her second single "Yakap", which she composed and performed.
 It was revealed that she initially planned to release the single in 2020, but Manalo suggested that the single be released on the network's first anniversary of being off-air instead.

 Personal life

 In June 2008, she married Emilio "Orange" Aguinaldo IV, the great-grandson of the first President of the Philippines, Emilio Aguinaldo.
+She suffered a miscarriage in 2018, as she revealed to have reproduction issues.

-In July 2011, she announced that she has Bell's palsy and is undergoing therapy.
+In July 2011, Sembrano announced that she has Bell's palsy and underwent therapy.